 The final site chosen for the statue was outside the Australian Museum in Sydney’s Hyde Park and the scale and detail of Woolners work was described by the Sydney Morning Herald as … a most impressive figure … the dress, which is the well -known naval uniform of the day, with the pen-breasted broad tailed coat, the long flap waistcoat, and the knee-breeches, with shoes, is remarkable for good work, falling to the figure naturally and not ungracefully, the gold lace being to some extent represented by a lighter-coloured bronze.
 The casting of the statue fell to a Mr. Cox, of Thames Ditton Works.

 A raised platform, covered by an elegant canopy, was erected just to the north of the statue for the Governor, Sir Hercules Robinson.
-And in front of this was another stand for Mr. Fisher and a choir of some two or three hundred children from New South Wales Public schools.
+In front of this was another stand for Mr. Fisher and a choir of some two or three hundred children from New South Wales Public schools.